RedisGears/RedisGears/docs/docs/concepts/Sync_Async.md

 The simple function shown above will return the value 'test' and will execute on a background thread without blocking Redis.
 This allows Redis to continue accepting commands from other clients while the function is running.

-The Coroutine also accepts an optional client argument, which differs from the client used in synchronous functions.
+The coroutine also accepts an optional client argument, which differs from the client used in synchronous functions.
 This client argument does not allow direct invocation of Redis commands.
 Instead, it provides the capability to block Redis and enter an atomic section where the atomicity property is once again guaranteed.
-Here's an example that demonstrates invoking a ping command from within an async Coroutine:
+Here's an example that demonstrates invoking a ping command from within an async coroutine:

 ```js
 #!js api_version=1.0 name=lib